-· Treatment for serious mental illness, substance use disorders and co-occurring disorders.
+· Treatment for serious mental illness, substance use disorders, including prescription drug

 · Psychiatric evaluations, medication management and individual and group therapy.

 · Curriculum-based mental health and substance abuse education, relapse prevention, re-entry planning and referrals to community resources.

 · Includes jail diversion, forensic services, restoration to competency, advocacy discharge planning, and referrals for inmates with serious mental illness.

 · Treatment for persons with moderate to severe levels of mental illness, substance use, including prescription drug

 · Group therapy and educational.

 · Provides opportunities to learn and use independent living skills and to enhance social and interpersonal skills within a work-ordered day and in a supportive and normalizing program structure and environment.